GregRoques/Do-The-Mario/README.md

 * Challenges and Solutions

 # Background
-Recently, I served as a Developer In Residence at DigitalCrafts, the coding full-stack coding bootcamp I completed earlier this year.
+Recently, I served as a Developer In Residence at DigitalCrafts, the full-stack coding bootcamp I completed earlier this year.
 In this role, I assisted students in another cohort to master the concepts and technologies introduced throughout the course, and provided individual assistance as they worked on their final projects.

-Unlike my cohort, whose final projects mostly consisted of daily assistant and organization apps, this class was encouraged to make games using a PERN stack (PostGreSQL, Express, React/Redux and Node).
+Unlike my cohort, whose final projects mostly consisted of daily assistant and organization apps, this class was encouraged to create web-based games using a PERN stack (PostGreSQL, Express, React/Redux and Node).
 These projects spanned the retro-gamut from open-world RPGs to turn-based fighters in the style of the early Pokémon Game Boy titles.

-One of the most common issues I was asked to assist with were rendering character attack animations – this included both rendering the events, as well as resolving a pesky “keydown” repeat trigger that would cause many an app to freeze up.
+One of the most common issues I was asked to assist with were rendering character attack animations: this included both rendering the events, as well as resolving a pesky “keydown” repeat event trigger that would cause each app to freeze up.

-This application is by no-means a complete product, nor a proper presentation of my comprehensive CSS abilities.
+This application is by no-means a "complete" product, nor a proper presentation of my comprehensive CSS or React abilities.
 Rather, this was a quick demonstration I threw together for two groups with a solution that could be implemented in both of their projects.
-As it was such a common request, I decided to share the solution to my GitHub.
+As it was such a common request, I decided to share the solution here to my GitHub.

- For this illustration, I simply make the classic presentation of Mario from the original Super Mario Bros.
-NES game jump when the return/enter key is pressed.
+For this illustration, I simply make the classic presentation of Mario from the original NES Super Mario Bros. game jump when the return/enter key is pressed.

 # Technologies